 Tennessee consumers who purchase or lease a lemon have legal protections available under the Tennessee Lemon Law.
-Tennessee Lemon Law is strong, and can work to protect you and get you back on the road in the car you deserve.
+The Lemon Law is strong, and can work to protect you and get you back on the road in the car you deserve.
 If you purchased or leased a lemon in Tennessee, you may be entitled to have the manufacturer repurchase or replace the vehicle, and to collect any other charges or expenses you incurred, such as taxes, finance and interest charges, and registration and titling fees.
-An experienced Tennessee Lemon Law Attorney can help you to navigate the applicable state and federal Lemon Laws and requirements, and get you back on the road in the new vehicle you deserve.
+An experienced Lemon Law Attorney can help you to navigate the applicable state and federal Lemon Laws and requirements, and get you back on the road in the new vehicle you deserve.

 Tennessee Lemon Law Info:

 Is My Vehicle Covered Under Tennessee Lemon Law?

 The Lemon Law applies to new consumer vehicles sold or leased in the State of Tennessee and weighing under 10,000 pounds.
 The law includes motorcycles, but does not include mopeds, motorhomes, lawnmowers, tractors, or off-road and recreational vehicles.
 The Lemon Law applies to problems or defects in those vehicles which “substantially impair” the vehicle.
 Tennessee defines a substantial impairment more broadly than many states, extending the Lemon Law to cover defects that the make the vehicle unreliable or unsafe as it is normally operated, or reduce the resale value of the vehicle below the average resale value for comparable vehicles.
 Generally speaking, the Lemon Law of Tennessee provides protection for one year from the date of the purchase or lease.

 Do I Have Other Options Under Tennessee Lemon Law?